-- a tax free lump sum of 25% of fund value - purchase of an annuity with the remaining fund, or - income drawdown (see below for options available regarding flexi access accounts and lump sum payments).
+- a tax-free lump sum of 25% of fund value (this is still limited to 25% of the lifetime allowance of £1,073,100 in 2023/24 so a maximum of £268,275) - purchase of an annuity with the remaining fund, or - income drawdown (see below for options available regarding flexi access accounts and lump sum payments).

 An annuity is taxable income in the year of receipt.
-Similarly, any monies received from the income drawdown fund are taxable income in the year of receipt.
+Similarly any monies received from the income drawdown fund are taxable income in the year of receipt.